“Torture the data, and it will confess to anything.”

 Whenever you are comparing the performance or potential of a market, you should normalize the analysis by the population of the market.
 I’ve done this numerous times, including comparing web traffic per state and normalizing the data as 1 out of “X” people visited the website per state, or evaluating the performance of different markets for a retailer and normalizing the data to be $ spend per person in each market.

 Recalculating the line items of a P&L as percentages are so much more powerful than the absolute numbers, especially when looking at trends in the P&L. You typically normalize a P&L using revenues as the denominator.

 How do you normalize data?

 Any time you are trying to compare data, performance, and productivity from different entities, make sure you are comparing apples to apples.
-Here are some of the best practices in normalizing data:
+Here are some of the best practices for normalizing data:

 Create percentages and ratios

-Any time you create a percentage or ratio, you are normalizing data, with the denominator being the common scale you are adjusting different scales too.
+Any time you create a percentage or ratio, you are normalizing data, with the denominator being the common scale you are adjusting different scales to.

 Watch out for absolutes

 Anytime you see a list of absolute numbers used for comparison, question whether they need to be normalized before you start deriving conclusions or insights from the data.